nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * selfishness

-The paranoiac "usually cannot afford to become interested in the world from an objective, impartial viewpoint, and therefore is unable to learn much that is new,", whereas "when everything a person sees, thinks, or dresses must serve self-interest, there is not attention left over to learn about anything else."
+The paranoiac "usually cannot afford to become interested in the world from an objective, impartial viewpoint, and therefore is unable to learn much that is new," whereas "when everything a person sees, thinks, or does must serve self-interest, there is not attention left over to learn about anything else."

 But there's a paradox here.
 In order to overcome external limitations (and keep the internal limitations in check), we need to be protective of our attention.
 According to Csziksenmihalyi, "it is practically impossible to learn a domain deeploy enough to make a change in it without dedicating all of one’s attention to it and thereby appearing to be arrogant, selfish, and ruthless to those who believe they have a right to the creative person’s attention.”

-###### Traits for Overcoming Internal Limitations

-So you're selfish and paranoid?
-TODO

-* Develop what you lack

-* Shift often from openness to closure

-* Aim for complexity

-TODO

 #### Cultivating Curiosity and Interest

 Once we overcome our internal and external limitations, we can focus on "the allocation of attention to things for their own sake" or, in other words, curiosity and interest.

 How can interest and curiosity be cultivated?
 Practice spontaneity.
 Sound paradoxical?
 Csziksenmihalyi offers four suggestions for being spontaneous:

 * try to be surprised by something every day